kk00ss/Rhinodog/README.md

 ##Current state
 * readiness - guts outside, but components seem ready
-* tests - work in progress, main.scala contains correctness and performance tests for in-memory search which is on par or faster than Lucene (faster when it can skip full segments without decoding based on their metadata)
+* tests - work in progress, main.scala contains correctness and performance tests for in-memory search which is close to Lucene.
+(Updated - with no warm up after index opening current implementation of InvertedIndex might be on par or faster, because of faster warmup)

 ##Main features: